 4. Rule characteristics

-Every rule is assembled from three blocks.
-Everything in the first block, Rule options, is optional, and serves primarily for documentation:
+Everything in the first block, Rule Properties, is optional, and serves primarily for documentation:

 The Description will be shown in the table of all rules in a rule set.

-The Documentation-URL is intended for a link to internal documentation that you maintain in another system (e.g., a CMDB).
-It will appear as the clickable symbol in the rules table.
+The Documentation URL is intended for a link to internal documentation that you maintain in another system (e.g., a CMDB).
+It will appear as the clickable icon in the rules table.

 With the Do not apply this rule check box you can temporarily disable this rule.
 It will then be flagged as in the table and is thus ineffective.